SlavkoMuzdeka/SlavkoMuzdeka/README.md

 ## 📚 What I'm Currently Learning

-- **Android Programming**: I'm actively exploring the world of Android app development, learning to build robust and user-friendly mobile applications.
+- **Machine Learning for Text Classification (Bachelor's Thesis)**: Currently focused on my bachelor's degree, with a thesis centered around using machine learning for text classification.
+Excited to delve deep into the realm of natural language processing and AI.

 - **Docker and Kubernetes**: I'm diving into containerization and orchestration technologies like Docker and Kubernetes, which are crucial in modern software development and DevOps practices.

 - **Web3 and Blockchain**: I'm fascinated by the potential of blockchain technology and its applications.
 I'm learning about Web3 development and the decentralized world it offers.

-- **Zero-Knowledge Proofs**: I'm delving into the fascinating realm of zero-knowledge proofs, a fundamental concept in cryptography and privacy-preserving technologies.

 ## 🌱 Lifelong Learning